The 29 best DevOps tools for 2023 and beyondPosted May 12, 2023 | 30 min. (6292 words)

 The last stage of the DevOps cycle is monitoring your application and infrastructure in real-time, so that you can react quickly when anything goes wrong.

-14. Raygun: Error monitoring and crash reporting platform
+26. Raygun: Application performance monitoring and crash reporting platform

 Nagios is one of the most popular free and open-source DevOps monitoring tools.
 It helps you monitor your infrastructure to find and fix problems.
 With Nagios, you can keep records of events, outages, and failures.